BEGIN YOUR Healing JOURNEY.

 Ketamine-Assisted Psychotherapy (KAP) is a holistic modality in which ketamine is used as a complement to psychotherapy to help eligible patients experience more frequent breakthroughs and sustained improvement in symptoms.

-I offer KAP through NEST Harm Reduction in collaboration with Journey Clinical.
-I take on the psychotherapy portion of the experience, while Journey Clinical’s medical team supports you on all medical aspects.
-This includes determining eligibility, developing a custom treatment plan, prescribing the medicine, and monitoring outcomes.
+I offer KAP through NEST Harm Reduction in collaboration with an independent prescribing Psychiatric Nurse Practitioner.
+I take on the psychotherapy portion of the experience, while the NP prescribes and supports you with medical aspects.
+This includes determining eligibility, developing a custom treatment plan, and prescribing the medicine.
 Below is more information about KAP to help you navigate if it may be a good fit for you.

 What is ketamine?